 Miriam served in the White House in two Administrations, most recently as the Acting Director of Justice and Regulatory Affairs.
 She advised White House leadership on regulatory, women, economic, food safety and LGBT policy and a wide array of criminal justice-related matters.

 Prior to serving in the Obama administration, Miriam was Associate General Counsel at Dana-Farber Cancer Institute and practiced entertainment/corporate transactional law at Sheppard Mullin in Los Angeles.
 Miriam began her legal career as a federal clerk in Denver, Colorado.

-Miriam teaches Law and Technology Policy at Georgetown University Law Center, and has been a guest lecturer on Administrative Law and other legal issues.
 She has traveled extensively in the Middle East, including volunteering in the Israeli army; and studied French language and civilization in Paris.
 Miriam graduated with Honors from University of Michigan and Georgetown University Law Center.